KittyGiraudel/sass-guidelines/index.md

 # Syntax & formatting

 If you ask me, the very first thing a styleguide should do is describe the usual guidelines to write code.

+> > his
+> Please consider gender-neutral language here.
+They/them/their is a perfectly reasonable set of singular gender-neutral pronouns.
+Little things like this can go a long way towards making a community feel more or less open to women and non-binary people.

 When several developers are involved in writing CSS on the same project(s), it is only a matter of time before one of them starts doing things his own way.
 Code guidelines are not only meant to prevent this, but also help when reading and updating of code, by making it look consistent.